-on the convergence of systemic crises and exponential technologies.
-And then there’s us, humans in evolution.
+on the convergence of systemic crises, awareness and technology.
 What are the scenarios we are creating for our future?

-At twenty I was a rock journalist, at thirty I become a mother, and naturally more aware of how the biggest legacy we have for future generations, the Earth, is in grave danger.
-That’s when I dove into the gap between what we know and how we live, and developed a strong sense of urgency to incorporate practical and regenerating solutions into our daily lives.
-I discovered that we could live better by consuming less, without sacrifice or extremisms and it’s a creative journey.
+At twenty I was a rock journalist, at thirty I become a mother, and naturally more conscious of how the biggest legacy we have for future generations, the Earth, is in grave danger.
+That’s when I dove into the gap between what we know and how we live, and developed a strong sense of urgency to incorporate practical and regenerating solutions in our daily lives.
+I discovered that we can live better by consuming less, without sacrifice or extremisms and it’s a creative journey.
 How do we scale common sense and good solutions?

 In 2008 I wrote my first book,

-I wrote my second book, Occhio allo Spreco (Rizzoli, 2009; BUR 2010) and my first for children, Tondo Come il Mondo, illustrated by Piero Corva, published by Giunti Progetti Educativi and Fondazione Ambienta (2010).
-It’s an experiential journey into our interconnected natural systems and teachers have adopted it with enthusiasm for the last 12 years.
+In 2009 I wrote my second book, Occhio allo Spreco (Rizzoli; BUR paperback 2010) and in 2010 my first for children, Tondo Come il Mondo, illustrated by Piero Corva, published by Giunti Progetti Educativi and Fondazione Ambienta.
+It’s an experiential journey into our interconnected natural systems for elementary school students and teachers have using it with enthusiasm for the last 12 years.

 In the summers of 2012-2014 I was given a column on the leading daily national newspaper Il Corriere della Sera.
-A Passo Leggero (light strides) became a collection of transformative experiences.
+A Passo Leggero (treading softly) became a collection of transformative experiences.
 In 2013 Elisabetta Sgarbi, Senior Editor of Bompiani, saw the opportunity to develop the column into a book.
-A Passo Leggero – exercises of introspection and circumspection, was published in 2014.
+A Passo Leggero – practices of daily awareness – was published in 2014.
 It’s a collection of stories about empathy with an in-depth analysis of the dynamics which enable us to feel with others, in a long conversation with neuroscientist Giacomo Rizzolatti, who discovered the mirror mechanism.

 In 2014 I returned to television,

 with a new segment for Striscia la notizia called Occhio al Futuro.
-The series explores how technologies can help us solve our grand challenges and the impact they have in our lives and in our society.
-My investigations led me to connect with international organizations and communities who are supporting the transition towards the new paradigm.
-From Singularity University, at NASA in California, to Japan and Italy, to share the brilliant minds who give life to great ideas.
+The series explores how technologies can help us solve our grand challenges and the impact they have in our lives and our society.
+My investigations led me to connect with international organizations and local communities who are supporting the transition towards the new paradigm.
+From Singularity University, at NASA in California, to Japan and Italy, sharing the brilliant minds who give life to great ideas.
 Since 2019 the innovations we feature are seen through the lens of the 2030 Agenda and the 17 SDGs to promote further understanding about the Decade of Action.

-In 2016 I’m Editor in Chief of the bi-monthly business-lifestyle magazine The Good Life Italia, and from 2017 to 2018 I was Editor at Large.
+In 2016 I became Editor in Chief of the bi-monthly business-lifestyle magazine The Good Life Italia, and from 2017 to 2018 I was Editor at Large.

 In 2017 I moderated the first Italian summit of Singularity University on exponential technologies with a panel of 21 global experts and 1,300 guests.